wwwlicious/servicestack-discovery-consul/README.md

 ```bash
 consul.exe agent -dev -advertise="127.0.0.1"
 ```
-You should now be able to view the [Consul UI](http://127.0.0.1:8500/ui)
+You should now be able see the [Consul Agent WebUI](http://127.0.0.1:8500/ui) link appear under **Plugins** on the metadata page.

+## Under the covers...

 ### Automatic Service Registration

 ![Automatic Service Registration](assets/ServiceRegistration.png)

-Once you have added the plugin to your ServiceStack AppHost, you should see it appear in the Consul UI when you start it.
+Once you have added the plugin to your ServiceStack AppHost and started it up, it will set up the following:

-* Registers the service with a Consul agent once the AppHost has been initialised.
+* Registers the service and it's requestDTO's with Consul for other services to be able to find.
-* Deregisters the service when the AppHost is shutdown.
+* Deregisters the service when the AppHost is shutdown so that other services get only active services.

 #### Health checks

 ![Default Health Checks](assets/HealthChecks.png)

-Each service can have a number of health checks.
-This allows service discovery to filter out failing instances of your services.
+Each service can have any number of health checks.
+These checks are run by Consul and allow service discovery to filter out failing instances of your services.

 By default the plugin creates 2 health checks